 “Because my mom was away working in Manila, my two younger siblings were left in the care of nuns in the convent and I was left with my Father,” Romar openly shared.
 He even said during the conversation that because his father cannot leave him alone in the house, his father even brought him at a nightclub.

 When his father’s vices became grave, he stopped providing for the needs of his family.
 Thus, his children’s ability to go to school was seriously affected.
 To make things more complicated, their mother was hospitalized and was not able to move for months and therefore cannot do her laundry job.

 As the eldest, Romar decided not to pursue college after graduating from high school.
 He started working, at the age of 16, as a construction worker, porter, sales boy, and waiter, one after another to help sustain their needs.

 When his mother was able to recover from her illness, she married another man who helped Romar continue his studies.
 “I am grateful for my stepfather who cares and provides for us even if he is not our real father,” he continued.

 One more step to his dreams

-Romar got a scholarship from one of the schools in Tacloban so he continued his studies.
+Romar got a scholarship from St. Paul College in Tacloban so he continued his studies.
 In return, Romar then worked as a school guard whenever he has no classes.
 His everyday allowance for food and transportation is just about PhP25 (USD 0.49)

 “When I got the scholarship, I told myself that my only problem is my everyday allowance.
 It was really hard to budget all the miscellaneous fees when all I have is only 25 pesos every day,” Romar said.